maorin/pydqlite/README.rst

 License
 -------
-pyrqlite is released under the MIT License.
+pydqlite is released under the MIT License.
 See LICENSE for more information.